ehinojosa04/SG1_Team5/README.md

-The simulator models ~100 households with different archetypes (studio, small, large), wealth levels (low → luxury), probabilistic solar/battery adoption, and stochastic appliance-level consumption — all driven by season-aware weather.
+The simulator models ~100 households with different archetypes (studio, small, large), wealth levels (low → luxury), probabilistic solar/battery adoption, and stochastic appliance-level consumption — driven by real NSRDB weather data (with a synthetic fallback if the dataset is missing).
 A data pipeline automatically transforms the raw tick-level output into dashboard-ready datasets, and the dashboard visualises production vs. consumption, the duck curve, economics, adoption rates, battery utilisation and more — all filterable by type, wealth, strategy and time granularity.

+> **Branch:** Use the `machine-learning` branch — it has the neighborhood
+> simulator, React dashboard, and ML pipeline. `main` is the older single-home
+> simulator without this work.

 ## Project structure